Embodied Effigies accepts submissions year round.

-John Carter is a 2013 graduate of Ball State University, where he earned his BA in English: Creative Writing.
-Native to the cornfields of East-Central Indiana, his work focuses on matters of family, farming, and the issues of Place that surround them.
-His most recent chapbook, At the Edge of the Fence, was completed in 2013, and his work can also be found in Volumes One and Two of The Ball State Writers’ Community Chapbook Series.
+John Carter is a 2018 graduate of Ball State University, where he earned his MA in English: Creative Writing.
+His work can be found in Volumes One and Two of The Ball State Writers’ Community Chapbook Series, as well as The Broken Plate.
+He lives in the cornfields of Indiana with his wife, Chelce, and cat-child, Sansa, both of whom tolerate the stresses of living with a writer far better than they ought to.
 A more extensive list of his writing blood, sweat, and tears can be found on his website– jekcarter.com

 Effigies: A History

 John and Cat met in their ENG 306 (Introduction to Creative Nonfiction Writing) class, where they first discovered their own CNF passions.
 They learned about each other’s writing further in ENG 406 (Advanced Creative Nonfiction Writing), where they also discovered the incredible community of Ball State’s Creative Nonfiction community.

 Initially, Embodied Effigies was an idea for a final project for ENG 489 (Practicum in Literary Editing and Publishing, The Broken Plate) between the two editors.
 They met to discuss creating an anthology of Creative Nonfiction Writing (which, as it might be obvious at this point, had found themselves seriously in love with).
 John and Cat remembered the final days of their ENG 406 class, where everyone had an awe-inspiring sense of community and the true desire for the class to keep going.